VirDomain Specification¶

 - Type:

-- Description: Cloud-init configuration for VM initialization
+object - Description: Cloud-init configuration for VM initialization.
+See Cloud-Init Specification

 - Properties: